 From CluedUpp’s perspective, it would be great marketing from passers-by wondering what it’s all about.

-Assumed order on the witnesses
+Assumed order on the characters

 The app eats battery

 My battery went down pretty quickly during the day.
-You need to download some data when you first get to the starting point.
+You need to store some data when you first get to the starting point.
 The app even suggests that you are connected to Wi-Fi.
 Free Wi-Fi outside in a public place in Sheffield?
 That’s just not a thing.

 It was really sunny for most of the day so we had our brightness turned up high.
 Having other team members with the app in read-only mode did help though.
-It meant we could give my phone (the leader phone) a rest, and use teammates’ phones for finding witnesses on the map.
+It meant we could give my phone (the leader phone) a rest, and use teammates’ phones for finding characters on the map.

 What I wish I’d known before